-Meet Sonja and Milan, my fashion-forward grandmother and business savvy grandfather....and the people responsible for my obsession for all things mid-century modern.
+Sonja and Milan, my fashion-forward grandmother and business savvy grandfather....and the people responsible for my obsession for all things mid-century modern.

 After I decided to turn my passion into a business, I knew I needed to settle on a name.
 While agonizing over the options a friend asked a simple question, “When did your passion for mid-century furniture first start?"
 Interestingly, it took me a few minutes before I could answer that question.
 I started by telling her about my very first big purchase (big at the time because I was a recent college grad with a student loan debt that left me with very little disposable income at the end of each month).
 I purchased a pair of early Kofod Larsen Danish modern chairs.
 They had gorgeous walnut frames with loose cushions.
 They were chairs that had graced my grandparent’s home for as long as I could remember.
 After they passed away, the contents of the home were put up for sale.
 I kept my fingers crossed that I would be able to afford them and that I could snap them up before anyone else could do so.

 Those chairs sat in the living room of the next several apartments I rented and eventually a few condos I came to own.
 I never tired of them…and often thought about how lucky I was to have them, to have something so beautiful and functional…and to have something that reminded me of my grandparents.

 After that story tumbled out, a few other memories followed.
 My grandmother was a very beautiful and stylish woman.
 When I was about 4 years old, she convinced my grandfather that they should redecorate their small Chicago bungalow.
 The finished product looked like a scene out of Madmen.
 She installed a curved orange sectional sofa, the two Kofod Larsen chairs and a surfboard coffee table in their small living room.
 I thought it was the most beautiful home in all of Chicago.
 It was colorful and so incredibly stylish – just like my beautiful grandmother.